In recent years, detoxing your body has become quite the health trend.

 - And others…

-So, they can build up within your tissue where they can become very thyroid suppressive.
+So, they can build up within your tissue where they can create added stress.

 And then there are the natural toxins in your food.